charlie-ashford/charlie-ashford/README.md

 <img align="right" src="https://cdn.discordapp.com/attachments/1230813707483873291/1240113738376413184/Discord_Image_1024.png?ex=666110eb&is=665fbf6b&hm=24dbbef7dcee5b4fc9b5ec8b81b3ddb1958dc2c755e22c93982ad271e77fe2f6&" width="150">

-### I've been programming on the side for the past few years but have recently started making larger-scale public projects.
+### I've been programming on the side for the past 4 years but have recently started making larger-scale public projects.
+Here is some of my work.
 ### I'm most passionate about developing in Python and JavaScript.

 I'm the owner and founder of [Communitrics](https://github.com/Communitrics), an all-in-one Discord bot for tracking YouTube milestones.